BorisTheBrave/sylves/docs/articles/concepts/rotation.md

 But in other usages, the facing direction of objects matters, or you wish to re-use the same tile image in a different orientation.
 For these, sooner or later, you'll need to worry about rotations.

-Rotations are complicated to understand fully, and you are recommended to avoid them until you are comfortable with cells, cell types and grids, as described in the [intro](intro.md).
+Rotations are complicated to understand fully, and you are recommended to avoid them until you are comfortable with cells, cell types and grids, as described in the [key concepts](index.md).

 ## What is a rotation?